dfreelon/pyktok/README.md

 	        True,
                 video_data.csv')

-# download another TikTok video, add its metadata to the same file as above, and create a new file containing the most recent 20 comments (note: if you want to download all comments, please use `save_video_comments` below
+# download another TikTok video and add its metadata to the same file as above

 pyk.save_tiktok('https://www.tiktok.com/@tiktok/video/7011536772089924869?is_copy_url=1&is_from_webapp=v1',
 	        True,
-                'video_data.csv',
-                'comment_data.csv')
+                'video_data.csv')

 # get a list of URLs of up to 30 of a user's most recent videos